 the doctor and nurse will comment on my need to lose weight.

 |The doctor will be pleased with my health habits.
 I'll get kudos from my friends and people will tell me how great I look.|

 |Having poor self-care habits and being an unhealthy example for my kids makes me feel like a bad parent.||Being a healthy example for my kids while modeling self-care, I will feel a sense of inner peace and pride.||My kids might grow up to have bad habits that I have modeled.||My kids will be far more likely to live a healthy lifestyle.|

-|Embarrassed to swim in public.||Heightened pleasure hiking, swimming and fishing.||Our grocery bill eats up extra funds I can use for greater enjoyment.||Eat at my favorite restaurant. and buying new fishing tackle|
+|Embarrassed to swim in public.||Heightened pleasure hiking, swimming, and fishing.||Our grocery bill eats up extra funds I can use for greater enjoyment.||Eat at my favorite restaurant. and buying new fishing tackle|

 Instead of forcing motivation, get curious about yourself.
 Look at the natural tendencies that compel you in specific directions and listen.
-Pay attention to what you dislike or dread and what you love and makes you happy.
+Pay attention to what you dislike or dread and what you love and what makes you happy.
 These ingredients will assist you in being much more successful when it's essential to get motivated.

 And sometimes relax, too!
 Downtime and rest are equally valuable as productivity and motivation.

 Related reading: "8 Keys to Breaking Bad Habits."